diegoh/eslint-config-node-typescript/README.md

-# @diegoh/eslint-config-node-typescript
+# @diegoh/eslint-config-prettier-typescript-node

-Shareable eslint config for Node.js projects using typescript
+Shareable eslint + prettier config for node projects using typescript and jest

 ## Usage

 1. Install this module

-`npm i -D @diegoh/eslint-config-node-typescript`
+`npm i -D @diegoh/eslint-config-prettier-typescript-node`

 2. Integrate into your project's eslint config file